CSIS-iLab/health-commission/_themes/ukraine-the-human-price-of-war.md

 long_title_formatted: 'Ukraine: The Human Price of War'
 short_title: 'Ukraine: The Human Price of War'
 excerpt: 'The CSIS Commission on Strengthening America’s Health Security presents
-  _Ukraine: The Human Price of War_, a short documentary series examining the shocking attack on the country and whether Russian President Vladimir Putin and his armed forces will continue their past behavior in Syria and Chechnya - targeting civilian populations and infrastructure - including the medical sector.
+  Ukraine: The Human Price of War, a short documentary series examining the shocking attack on the country and whether Russian President Vladimir Putin and his armed forces will continue their past behavior in Syria and Chechnya - targeting civilian populations and infrastructure - including the medical sector.
 Our exploration includes